 In addition, SAFE Circular 37 provides that PRC residents who participate in a share incentive plan of an overseas unlisted special purpose company may register with the SAFE or its local branches before exercising rights.
 If the PRC optionees fail to comply with the Individual Foreign Exchange Rule and the Stock Option Rules, we and our PRC optionees may be subject to fines and other legal sanctions.
-In May 2018, we adopted the Share Incentive Plan to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants and promote the success of our business.
+In May 2018 and November 2019, we adopted the 2018 Share Incentive Plan and the 2019 Share Incentive Plan, respectively, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants and promote the success of our business.
 See "Item 6.
-Directors, Senior Management and Employees-B. Compensation of Directors and Executive Officers-Share Incentive Plan."
-We will also advise the recipients of awards under our Share Incentive Plan to handle relevant foreign exchange matters in accordance with the 2012 SAFE Notices.
+Directors, Senior Management and Employees-B. Compensation of Directors and Executive Officers-2018 Share Incentive Plan and 2019 Share Incentive Plan."
+We will also advise the recipients of awards under our 2018 Share Incentive Plan to handle relevant foreign exchange matters in accordance with the 2012 SAFE Notices.
 However, we cannot guarantee that all employee awarded equity-based incentives can successfully register with SAFE in full compliance with the 2012 SAFE Notices.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Any failure to comply with PRC regulations regarding the registration requirements for employee stock incentive plans may subject the PRC plan participants or us to fines and other legal or administrative sanctions" and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-PRC regulations relating to offshore investment activities by PRC residents may limit our PRC subsidiary's ability to increase their registered capital or distribute profits to us or otherwise expose us or our PRC resident beneficial owners to liability and penalties under PRC law."